mariakna/mariakna.github.io/impact.md

 ### Media and policy coverage of my research

+* [How a small change to the English curriculum could cut teacher workload](https://www.tes.com/magazine/teaching-learning/general/how-small-change-english-curriculum-could-cut-teacher-workload) by Robert Eaglestone, Tes, March 2026
 * [Tooled Up Education - The Power of Reading Books, Vocabulary, and Learning](https://www.tooledupeducation.com/research/the-power-of-reading-books-vocabulary-and-learning): I was recognised as **Researcher of the Month** by Tooled Up Education — an organisation dedicated to providing evidence-based resources for parents and educators — and my work was profiled in a feature article, January 2026
 * [Spotlight on Basic Education Completion and Foundational Learning in Africa: Revue des cadres nationaux d'évaluation des acquis scolaires](https://unesdoc.unesco.org/ark:/48223/pf0000396122), Global Education Monitoring Report 2025, UNESCO
 * [Spotlight on Basic Education Completion and Foundational Learning in Africa: L'évolution des acquis scolaires au Burundi](https://unesdoc.unesco.org/ark:/48223/pf0000396119), Global Education Monitoring Report 2025, UNESCO